Getting Your Life Back on Track: the Benefits of Bullet Journaling

 1) “The Brain is a Factory, not a Warehouse”

-I actually don’t remember where I heard that quote, but it’s written down in my journal where I attributed it to Mike Vandy.
-The fact that I don’t remember where I heard it (my best guess is a podcast) or who Mike Vandy is just illustrates this point.
+I actually don’t remember where I heard that quote, but it’s written down in my journal where I attributed it to Mike Vardy.
+The fact that I don’t remember where I heard it (my best guess is a podcast) or who Mike Vardy is just illustrates this point.
 The quote stuck with me because I wrote it down and my journal can remember it better than I can.

 The reality is that there are lots of things that you need to get out of your brain and on to paper.
 Upcoming appointments, tasks that need completion, notes you want to remember, half-formed ideas that you need to work on, etc.